AlinNdp/js-exam/README.md

 - The code uses a REST API with dummy data, located at `http://jsonplaceholder.typicode.com/`.
 You may want to have a look at that site to help you understand the API, as you may use any of its endpoints.
 - You can do *anything* with that code, as if it were a real project you were assigned to.

+## Question 3

+Please style the modal dialog inside the page

+- White 0.6 opacity overlay
+- 4 pixels border and 15 pixels of padding
+- Centered, both vertically and horizontally in the viewport
+- Including the border and padding, takes 35% of the available viewport width, but no less than 400px width.
+- If the screen is smaller than 400px horizontally, the modal should now take 100% of the viewport width.
+- Don’t care about the height: it’s expected to adjust itself and to be small enough for any screens.

 ## Comments (optional)

 Do you have any comments on this exam or anything else you would like to mention?